talkable/talkable-docs/source/api_v2/origins.rst

 (referrers) with a reward after their |friend| has been a member for three billing cycles.

-* Talkable’s :ref:`standard front-end <integration/custom/overview>`
+* Talkable's :ref:`standard front-end <integration/standard_integration/overview>`
-  integration captures the initial ‘on-site’ payment.
+  integration captures the initial 'on-site' payment.

 * For Talkable to reward the |Advocate| after the third billing cycle of the
   |friend| subscription, the Company must pass the subsequent subscription